Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

-\newsection{Classifying fSPT phases} As we mentioned before, to get a complete classification of fSPT phases we need to understand the algebraic data of the defects which satisfy a set of consistency conditions~\cite{BBCW}.
+\newsection{Classifying fSPT phases} As we mentioned before, to get a complete classification of fSPT phases we need to have the algebraic data of the defects, which can be obtained by solving a set of consistency conditions~\cite{BBCW}.
 Given a particular fusion rule of defects, there may be more than one distinct set of algebraic data.
 On the other hand, for certain fusion rules it is possible that the consistency conditions do not allow any solutions, in which case the fusion rules do not correspond to any two-dimensional fSPT phases, i.e. there are obstructions~\cite{Chen_arxiv2014, BBCW}.